Climate action

 Since only people with legal standing can sue, we have formed the Climate Seniors Association.
 Why an association?
 Because that way the legal proceedings do not depend on individual persons.
 Why female seniors?
 Because older women are particularly susceptible to intense and frequent heat waves.
 Obviously, we are aware that older men, people with diseases as well as small children also suffer from heat waves and other climate effects.
 By focusing on the proven particular susceptibility of us older women we are simply enhancing our lawsuit’s chances of success which is ultimately good for everyone.

-Our association counts over 2300 members (spring 2023) and we are still looking for additional senior female plaintiffs to join our suit (ages 64 and older living in Switzerland – because women over 75 are especially at risk).
+Our association counts over 2500 members and we are still looking for additional senior female plaintiffs to join our suit (ages 64 and older living in Switzerland – because women over 75 are especially at risk).
 Greenpeace Switzerland supports us and guarantees the costs of the proceedings so that no financial risks arise for our association and members.

 Key dates